ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

 This document follows terminology defined in {{Section 1.2 of OVERVIEW}}.
+WebTransport servers and HTTP/2 servers are distinguished here as two separate
-Note that this document distinguishes between a WebTransport server and an HTTP/2 server.
-An HTTP/2 server is the server that terminates HTTP/2 connections; a WebTransport server is an application that accepts WebTransport sessions, which can be accessed using HTTP/2 and this protocol.
+roles: an HTTP/2 server terminates HTTP/2 connections, while a WebTransport server is an application that accepts WebTransport sessions, accessed via an HTTP/2 server, possibly through zero or more intermediaries.

+An application client is user-provided or developer-provided code, often untrusted, that uses the interface offered by the WebTransport client to communicate with an application server.
+The application server uses the interface offered by the WebTransport server to accept incoming WebTransport sessions.

 # Protocol Overview